Adrigorithm/EmojsonBot/README.md

 }
 ```
 - Make sure the machine you host it on has a dotnet8 runtime
-- The Discord.NET framework that is used by this bot requires a synchronized time (this may not be needed anymore later).
-On GNU/Linux systems with systemd you can sync with a ntp server with one command: `sudo timedatectl set-ntp true`
 - `dotnet deploy`
 - `dotnet <outputDll.dll>`